arpitbbhayani/knowledge-base/hash-table-internals/quadratic-probing-for-conflict-resolution-in-hash-tables/README.md

 ### Good Locality of Reference

 Quadratic Probing has a good locality of reference.
-When we access a particular slot of the hash table we are also bringing in neighboring slots to the CPU cache.
-Upon collisions when we access a few next quadratic slots we need not fetch it from the RAM.
+When we access a particular slot of the hash table, we are also bringing in neighboring slots to the CPU cache.
+Upon collisions, when we access a few next quadratic slots, we need not fetch it from the RAM.

-The locality of reference is not as high as Linear Probing but it is decent enough when we observe fewer collisions per slot.
+The locality of reference is not as high as Linear Probing, but it is decent enough when we observe fewer collisions per slot.
 <hr />